zenitopires/derelict/README.md

 ```
 cmake -S . -B build
 ```
-2. Then build the executable.
+2. Then build the library and the example executable.
 ```
 cmake --build build
 ```
 3. Finally run the application.
 ```
-./build/app
+cd build/examples
+./derelict_example
 ```
 If all goes well.
-You should see a blue rectangle drawn on your screen.
+You should see a colorful rectangle drawn on your screen.

 # Libraries
 Check out the dependencies of the project [here](docs/libraries.md)!